Tools for research cooperation

 - Pacific Fund

 (Source: Photo by Sébastien Jermer on Unsplash.com)

-Created in 1985 by French Ministry of Foreign Affairs and International Development, the Pacific Fund has been funding projects contributing to the regional integration of French territories in the Pacific: New Caledonia, French Polynesia, and Wallis and Futuna.
+Created in 1985 by French Ministry of Foreign Affairs and International Development, the Pacific Fund has been funding projects contributing to the regional cooperation of New Caledonia, French Polynesia, and Wallis and Futuna.
 In average, every year two new projects involve a New Zealand research institute and benefit from an average grant of 30 000€ per project.
 Current funded research areas cover climate change, risk mitigation for natural disasters, economic and industrial projects, health safety and food safety.

 - France Aotearoa Science Technology and !nnovation (FAST!)
 Society

 (Source: Photo by rawpixel.com on Unsplash)

 Created in 2017, the not-for-profit France Aotearoa Science Technology and !nnovation (FAST!)
 Incorporated Society purpose is:

 - To structure and strengthen the collaborations between France and Aotearoa New Zealand

 - To foster scientific advances

 - To stimulate communication and enhance sharing in science and innovation between the two countries.